By Ute Freitag

 Under the care of hospice nurses, the quality of life for both the dying individual and the caregiver is enhanced.
 Hospice nurses guide families through the last chapter of a loved one's life.
 They help the person to be as comfortable and pain free as possible, which sometimes extends their life longer than expected.

 What is hospice care at home?
 It means dying with dignity.
 A hospital bed can be provided and the caregiver can be instructed on how to handle pain medication.
 The caregiver and their loved one can enjoy their time together, including going out for a meal or a walk.
 They needn't worry about symptoms they don't understand or doing the wrong thing because there's an emergency hospice helpline they can always call when they need it.

-In the hospital, doctors abide by the Hippocratic Oath to prolong life as long as possible; but is what a doctor prescribes today still "good" tomorrow?
-With hospice, the person who is ill is in charge and treatment can be stopped any time he or she feels it is pointless to go on and would rather enjoy their remaining life without treatment.
-When a person chooses to stop treatment, there should be no fear of hurting the feelings of the caregiver or the family, who should respect the decision.
+In the hospital, doctors abide by the Hippocratic Oath to prolong life as long as possible.
+With hospice, the person who is ill is in charge.
+Treatment can be stopped any time he or she feels it is pointless to go on and would rather enjoy their remaining life without it.
 We occasionally read about people who miraculously survive their terminal illness, but very few will be so lucky.
 We hope this will be the case with our loved one, but it's important to prepare for a normal ending.